uzujs/uzu/README.md

 # dom

-You can create views by generating plain HTML elements.
+You can create views by making plain HTML elements.
 One way to make this easier is to use something like [bel](https://github.com/shama/bel).

 For most needs, like element attributes, properties, style, classes, text content, you can simply use the `on` function to make changes to the html elements.